theohbrothers/PSRepositoryReleaseManager/README.md

 #### Releases

-The entrypoint script [`Invoke-Release.ps1`](src/scripts/dev/Invoke-Release.ps1) can be used to create or simulate the creation of releases for GitHub repositories.
-Fill in all relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.
+The entrypoint script [`Invoke-Release.ps1`](src/scripts/ci/Invoke-Release.ps1) can be used to create or simulate the creation of releases for GitHub repositories.
+Simply specify the relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.

 ### Continuous Integration